letruongzzio/Mental-Attention-States-Classification-Using-EEG-Data/model_implementation/machine_learning_models/README.md

 ## Notice

 - The `training_models.py` file is used to train the EEG data with different Machine Learning models.
 You can change the models, hyperparameters, and other settings in this file.
-- Time to train the models is quite long, so you should consider running this project on Google Colab or Kaggle (about 4 hours for all models).
+- Time to train the models is quite long, so you should consider running this project on Google Colab or Kaggle (about 4 hours for each model).